 The film on right discusses the Equal Justice Initiative, which has won relief for hundreds of wrongfully convicted people, successfully argued before the Supreme Court to end life-without-parole sentences for children, challenged excessive sentencing, and more.

-John Lewis (1940-2020) was a U.S. Congressman and civil rights leader in Georgia who received the Presidential Medal of Freedom.
+John Lewis is a U.S. Congressman and civil rights leader in Georgia who has received the Presidential Medal of Freedom.
 The following story and films highlight his important work.